Learn to Play Therapy – Part 1: Introduction (2 day workshop) 28-29 October 2021

 - Two LIVE sessions

-- On the morning of the LIVE sessions, open sessions are scheduled for participants to ask questions re the pre-workshop activities and case studies.
+- The two LIVE morning sessions include a powerpoint presentation.
+Open sessions are scheduled in the afternoon for participants to ask questions re the pre-workshop activities, case studies and powerpoint presentation.

 Day 1: LIVE session and open session